GeoGenetics/aeGenomicsCourse2023/workspaces/templates/aegenomics/README.md

 ---
-name: KasmVNC
+name: Develop in Docker
-description: Run workspaces on a Docker host using registry images
+description: Develop inside Docker containers using your local daemon
 tags: [local, docker]
 icon: /icon/docker.png
 ---

-# KasmVNC in Coder
+# docker

-A significantly better VNC experience with copy & paste.

 To get started, run `coder templates init`.
 When prompted, select this template.
 Follow the on-screen instructions to proceed.